percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 following way:

-* The HBH keys that the endpoint uses to send and receive SRTP media are derived from a DTLS hadnshake that the endpoint performs with the Key Distributor (following normal DTLS-SRTP procedures).
+* The HBH keys that the endpoint uses to send and receive SRTP media are derived from a DTLS handshake that the endpoint performs with the Key Distributor (following normal DTLS-SRTP procedures).

 * The E2E key that an endpoint uses to send SRTP media can either be